hpc-io/pdc/docs/source/core_concepts.rst

 fine-grained control over data placement.
 Multiple regions may be transferred at once to support batch operations.

-Data Transfer Modes
+Consistency Options
 ~~~~~~~~~~~~~~~~~~~

-Data can be exchanged between memory and storage using either asynchronous or
+Data can be exchanged between memory and storage using different consistency models,
-synchronous I/O.
+such as synchronous (POSIX) or asynchronous (eventual) I/O.

-- **Asynchronous Transfers**
+Applications can choose or even dynamically adjust the consistency mode depending on their
+specific requirements-favoring strict consistency when immediate visibility of updates is critical,
-  Allow computation and communication to overlap by decoupling data movement from
+or opting for eventual consistency to improve performance and overlap computation with data movement
-  execution flow.

-- **Synchronous Transfers**
-  Complete data movement before proceeding,
-    simplifying coordination in sequential workflows.
+in parallel or distributed workflows.

+- **POSIX Consistency**
+  Synchronous reads and writes are enforced.
+  All operations are immediately visible to all processes, ensuring strict consistency.

+- **Eventual Consistency**
+  Updates are performed asynchronously.
+Reads may return stale data until updates propagate, allowing computation and communication to overlap and improving performance in parallel workflows.

 Finalization
 ~~~~~~~~~~~~